• Published January 23, 2025

 1. Foster meaningful and authentic participation.

 There’s a world of difference between being invited into a conversation and being able to influence the outcome.
-As a leader, it’s important you actively seek out diverse perspectives across age, cultural backgrounds, departments, geographic locations, and leader levels whenever you’re making strategic decisions or developing new processes.
+As a leader, it’s important you actively seek out a range of perspectives across age, cultural backgrounds, departments, geographic locations, and leader levels whenever you’re making strategic decisions or developing new processes.
 It’s even more important to allow input from these employees to meaningfully impact your decisions.

 2. Invest in your employees.